Last Updated: March 2022

 We take steps to safeguard your information and we have contractual provisions requiring all third party service providers to respect the security of your personal data and to treat it in accordance with our data protection policies and all applicable laws.
 We will not allow third party service providers to use your personal information for their own purposes and they will only be allowed to process your personal information in accordance with our instructions.

-The following rights under the GDPR are available to you if you are located in the EEA.
-If you wish to exercise any of these rights, please email firstname.lastname@example.org.
+The following rights under the GDPR, or other applicable laws, may be available to you.
+If you wish to exercise any of these rights, please email email@example.com.
 We will respond to your request within 30 days of accepting it.
 Before accepting your request we may need to ask for some identity documentation from you, to make sure we don’t inadvertently provide your personal information to someone else.

 We are an international organisation and we might need to transfer your personal information to other countries.
 If you are in the European Economic Area (EEA), please be aware that we may need to transfer your data to countries outside the EEA to process it.
 We will only transfer your personal information outside the EEA with adequate safeguards in place and in full compliance with applicable laws.
 For example, we will only transfer your personal information to countries that have been deemed to provide an adequate level of protection.
 We have established standard contractual clauses with our service providers to ensure they protect your information and to enforce legal transfers of data internationally.